Orange-eat97/tp/docs/UserGuide.md

 **✏️ Format:**<br>
 `list`

-**📘 Examples:**
+**📘 Example:**
 * `list`<br>![result for 'find alex david'](images/list-success-screenshot.png)
-Displays all social workers and beneficiaries' contact details in the address book.
+Displays all volunteers and beneficiaries' contact details in the address book.
 At the panel below the command box, you can see the total number of contacts.

 <br><br>